| Title: | Imputation of Missing Data in Sequence Analysis |

 3. If the previous time point is observed and the previous time point belongs

-to the list of states specified by pstart.high
+to the list of states specified by pstart.high, the probability to

 4. If the previous time point is observed but the previous time point does not

-belong to the list of states specified by pstart.high
+belong to the list of states specified by pstart.high, the

 If the proportion of missing data in a given trajectory exceeds the